-- Reviewed the 2020 financial results before their submission to the Board and their subsequent approval by the shareholders at the statutory AGM. - Reviewed the H1 2021 financial results of the Company.
-Members had the opportunity to communicate any comments they had on the Company's quarterly results prior to the publication of these results. - Reviewed the Company's statement on internal control systems prior to its inclusion in the annual report, approved the Internal Audit plan, and received bi-annual updates on the Internal Audit activities and on the follow-up of the major recommendations.
-It also reviewed the 2020 PwC Management letter. - Proposed to the Board and to the shareholders to appoint PwC as external auditor for 2021 including its proposed compensation. - Received quarterly updates on risk management from the SES risk management committee and was briefed on ongoing compliance matters. - Reviewed WACC parameters for remuneration purposes, customer credit risk and collection and of the Treasury Roadmap. - PwC briefed the Audit and Risk Committee on upcoming regulatory changes.
-After each meeting, the Board is briefed in writing about the work of the Audit and Risk Committee. - Received updates on ESG targets and implementation plan. - Reviewed the Company's Budget and Business Plan.
+- Reviewed the 2021 financial results before their submission to the Board and their subsequent approval by the shareholders at the statutory AGM. - Reviewed the H1 2022 financial results of the Company. - Reviewed the Company's statement on internal control systems prior to its inclusion in the annual report, approved the Internal Audit plan, and received bi-annual updates on the Internal Audit activities and on the follow-up of the major recommendations.
+It also reviewed the 2021 PwC Management letter. - Proposed to the Board and to the shareholders to appoint PwC as external auditor for 2022 including its proposed compensation - Received quarterly updates on risk management from the SES risk management committee and was briefed on ongoing compliance matters. - Reviewed WACC parameters for remuneration purposes, customer credit risk and collection and of the Treasury Roadmap. - After each meeting, the Board is briefed in writing about the work of the Audit and Risk Committee. - · Received updates on ESG targets and implementation plan. - Reviewed the Company's Budget and Business Plan - Evaluated the DRS Global Enterprise Services acquisition project, including financial due diligence, risk assessment and financing options.